virgesmith/neworder/docs/overview.md

 #### Custom timelines

-If none of the supplied timelines are suitable, users can implement their own, inheriting from the abstract `neworder.Timeline` base class, which also provides an `index` property.
-The following must be implemented in the subclass:
+If none of the supplied timelines are suitable, users can implement their own, deriving from the abstract `neworder.Timeline` base class, which provides an `index` property that should not be overidden.
+The following properties and methods must be overridden in the subclass:

 symbol     | type              | description
 -----------|-------------------|---